source-academy/sicp/rails/README.md

 `GCSE_CX`: The search engine ID of Googel Custom Search.
 Create a new one [here](https://cse.google.com/cse/create/new).

 ## Deployment
 Run `make javascript` or `make scheme` at the project root.
-The generated html pages and assets are saved in `rails-html` folder.
+The generated html pages and assets are saved in `docs` folder.

 Run `make clean` to remove all generated pages, logs and temporary files.